spyderbat/spyctl/README.md

 Should deviations occur there are a few steps you can take to update the policy.
 The first option is to merge in the latest `Fingerprint Group` similar to the Baseline Workflow:
 ```
 spyctl diff my_application_image_policy:applied --latest
 ```
 if there are deviations:
 ```
 spyctl merge my_application_image_policy:applied --latest --apply
 ```
 This performs a `merge` and the `--apply` flag will automatically apply the changes.

-If the apply flag is not provided, this will create a new local policy with the same ID as the remote policy:
+If the `--apply` flag is not provided, this will create a new local policy with the same ID as the remote policy:
 ```
 LOCAL:
 ID           Type          Name                          Processes   Ingress   Egress